2015 New York Mets season

-On December 11, 2014, the Mets agreed to a one-year contract with John Mayberry Jr.

-Spring training

-During spring training, the Mets made trades for relief pitchers Jerry Blevins from the Washington Nationals and Alex Torres from the San Diego Padres.

 Regular season

 Opening Day

 On Opening Day, the Mets faced the Washington Nationals, whose starting pitcher Max Scherzer held the Mets hitless until the 6th inning.
-The Mets capitalized on two errors by Washington in the 6th inning: Ian Desmond committed a throwing error and Dan Uggla dropped a David Wright pop-up, and Lucas Duda finished off the rally with a two-run single into the right-center gap off a 98-MPH fastball from Scherzer.
+The Mets capitalized on two errors by Washington in the 6th inning: Ian Desmond committed a throwing error and Dan Uggla dropped a David Wright pop-up.
+Lucas Duda finished off the rally with a two-run single into the right-center gap off a 98-MPH fastball from Scherzer.
 Mets starter Bartolo Colón allowed only a solo home run to Bryce Harper.
-After Colon left the game, Buddy Carlyle, filling in for an injured Jenrry Mejía, earned the save, giving the Mets a 3–1 victory.
+After Colón left the game, Buddy Carlyle, filling in for an injured Jenrry Mejía, earned the save, giving the Mets a 3–1 victory.

 April

-After their opening series in Washington, former closer Jenrry Mejía was suspended 80 games for the use of stanozolol, a performance-enhancing drug (PED) banned by Major League Baseball.
+After their opening series in Washington, former closer Jenrry Mejía was suspended 80 games for the use of stanozolol, a performance-enhancing drug (PED) banned by MLB.
 The Mets lost three of their first five games.
 After losing the first two in Atlanta to start their second series, the Mets began an 11-game win streak that started with Colón picking up his second win.
 The Mets then returned home, and swept the Philadelphia Phillies, Miami Marlins, and Atlanta Braves.
-On April 23, 2015 the New York Mets beat the Braves 6–3 to complete a perfect 10 game homestand, tying their start to the 1986 season with a 13–3 record and tying the team record with an 11-game winning streak.
-During the eighth game of the season, David Wright pulled his hamstring while stealing a base.
+On April 23, the Mets beat the Braves 6–3 to complete a perfect 10 game homestand, tying their start to the 1986 season with a 13–3 record and tying the team record with an 11-game winning streak.
+During the 8th game of the season, David Wright pulled his hamstring while stealing a base.
 He left the game and Anthony Recker was brought in to play third base.
 After a number of weeks, Wright was diagnosed with spinal stenosis, raising questions as to whether the captain could ever return.
 During the 11 game winning streak, catcher Travis d'Arnaud was hit by a pitch, leading to a wrist injury.
 Kevin Plawecki was called up to replace d'Arnaud.
 In the same game, relief pitcher Jerry Blevins was hit by a line drive, breaking his arm.
-Their winning streak was broken in the first game of the Subway Series, where Jacob deGrom lost to Michael Pineda.
+Their winning streak was broken against the New York Yankees in the first game of the Subway Series, where Jacob deGrom lost to Michael Pineda.
 The next day, in the second game of the series, Matt Harvey pitched 8.2 innings, but after giving up back-to-back hits, Harvey was taken out of the game.
 He would still get the victory.
 No Met would pitch a complete game until September.
-The Mets then lost the rubber match against the Yankees, their first appearance on ESPN Sunday Night Baseball since the 2013 season.
+The Mets then lost the rubber match of the series against the Yankees, their first appearance on ESPN Sunday Night Baseball since the 2013 season.